 Hosts

-About 30 years have passed since First Nation communities started reflecting on their fiscal relationship and came together to develop legislative frameworks for First Nation jurisdictions outside of the Indian Act.
+About 30 years have passed since First Nations communities started reflecting on their fiscal relationship and came together to develop legislative frameworks for First Nations jurisdictions outside of the Indian Act.
 Now, over half of all First Nations from all regions in Canada are either participating or signatory to the First Nations Fiscal Management Act (FNFMA) and the Framework Agreement on First Nation Land Management.

 First Nations Financial Management Board